HuyaneMatsu/hata/docs/ref/MessageActivityType.md

 > The `none` and `unknown` activity type is not used by Discord, they are
 > just a spaceholders.

-> \* message activity unknwon is not added as class attribute.
+> \* message activity unknown is not added as class attribute.

 ### `INSTANCES`